lynshao/NoisyNN/README.md

 ## Reproduce our results

-The source code and data to reproduce our results in Fig.3 are available in the folder 'Reproduce_inference'.
+The source codes and data to reproduce our results in Fig.3 (noisy inference) are available in the folder 'Reproduce_inference'.

 Enter the folder and run